 As is the case with various other chronic medical problems, transplant recipients are at increased risk for the development of significant psychiatric symptoms and diagnosable psychiatric disorders.
 The development of psychiatric symptoms in transplant patients can represent either:

-Reactivation of a preexisting mental health problems
+Reactivation of a preexisting mental health problem

 The development of a new disorder, either as a reaction of the illness process (and transplant, or due to side effects to medications.

-Mood and anxiety-related disorders are the most common psychiatric problems affecting both pre- and post-transplant patients.
+Mood and anxiety-related disorders are the most common psychiatric problems, affecting both pre- and post-transplant patients.